-Also for professional clients, Jefferies emphasizes the total consideration, represented by the price of the financial instrument and the costs incurred by the client in relation to execution, which includes all expenses incurred by the client that are directly related to the execution of the order (e.g. execution venue, clearing and settlement fees, and any other fees paid to third parties involved in the execution of the order), cf above.
-Other factors as noted below under the particular asset classes may be given precedence over the immediate price and cost consideration insofar as they are instrumental in delivering the best possible outcome in terms of the total consideration to the retail client.
+For retail clients (with whom Jefferies does not generally deal) the best possible outcome will always be determined in terms of the total consideration, represented by the price of the financial instrument and the costs incurred by the client in relation to execution, which includes all expenses incurred by the client that are directly related to the execution of the order (e.g. execution venue, clearing and settlement fees, and any other fees paid to third parties involved in the execution of the order).
+Other factors as noted below under the particular asset classes may only be given precedence over the immediate price and cost consideration only insofar as they are instrumental in delivering the best possible outcome in terms of the total consideration to the retail client.
+Where Jefferies executes orders for retail clients, the retail client will be provided with a summary of this Policy focused on the total costs they incur.
+This will also include a link to the most recent execution quality data for each execution venue listed in Appendix 1 to this Policy.

-For professional clients, guidance on the execution strategies likely to be employed, along with the relevant importance given to differing execution factors as well as execution venues (shown on Jeffries' webside), is provided below for the main asset classes traded by Jefferies.
+For professional clients, guidance on the execution strategies likely to be employed, along with the relevant importance given to differing execution factors, is provided below for the main asset classes traded by Jefferies.

-Equities - Cash Products (Shares, Funds, ETF's, Convertible Bonds, etc.):
+Equities - Cash Products (Shares, Funds, ETF's, Convertible Bonds etc.):

-- Jefferies Equity desks execute transactions on directly accessed markets through affiliates, as well as executing with/ through approved brokers.
-The decision as to an appropriate execution venue is undertaken on a trade by trade basis, and depends on the reason for the trade, the size of the order, the percentage of average daily volume that the trade represents, the available liquidity in the stock at the time, or any other execution factors deemed relevant by Jefferies traders.
-Jefferies may utilise algorithms where appropriate depending on the nature of the order; - For smaller orders, price is the primary execution factor when choosing the appropriate venue as the markets are generally transparent and liquid, with costs being the second key factor; Jefferies instructs brokers accordingly to execute on the identified trading venue; - For larger orders, price is still the primary execution factor, but liquidity, likelihood of execution, reduction of market impact and speed of execution have greater importance and these execution factors will often drive the traders' decisions as to whether to pass the order to a broker or to execute directly with a particular execution venue; - Where the order is to be passed to a broker for execution, Jefferies will select a broker from those that have been approved based primarily upon price, but also considering the following factors: liquidity capability, clearance and settlement capabilities, quality of service, access to markets, credit worthiness and financial stability; - To ensure quick executions and minimum market impact, such orders may be split amongst multiple brokers/venues. - For Convertible Bonds and ETFs that are primarily traded on a request for quote basis, the decision as to an appropriate execution strategy is undertaken on a trade-by-trade basis and will depend on the goals of the client.
+- Jefferies Equity desks execute transactions on directly accessed markets, as well as executing with/through approved brokers.
+The decision as to an appropriate execution venue is undertaken on a trade-by-trade basis, and depends on the reason for the trade, the size of the order, the percentage of average daily volume that the trade represents, the available liquidity in the stock at the time, or any other execution factors deemed relevant by Jefferies traders.
+Jefferies may utilise algorithms where appropriate depending on the nature of the order. - For smaller orders, price is the primary execution factor when choosing the appropriate venue as the markets are generally transparent and liquid, with costs being the second key factor. - For larger orders, price is still the primary execution factor, but liquidity, likelihood of execution, reduction of market impact and speed of execution have greater importance and these execution factors will often drive the traders' decisions as to whether to pass the order to a broker or to execute directly with a particular execution venue. - Where the order is to be passed to a broker for execution, Jefferies will select a broker from those that have been approved based primarily upon price, but also considering the following factors: liquidity capability, clearance and settlement capabilities, quality of service, access to markets, credit worthiness and financial stability.
+To ensure quick executions and minimum market impact, such orders may be split amongst multiple brokers/venues. - For Convertible Bonds and ETFs that are primarily traded on a request for quote basis, the decision as to an appropriate execution strategy is undertaken on a trade-by-trade basis and will depend on the goals of the client.
 The overarching principle at Jefferies will be to obtain the best outcome for the client considering a range of factors.
 In liquid and transparent markets, price, speed and to a lesser degree market impact are likely to be the primary execution factors in determining whether a client has achieved their goal.
 For more illiquid securities, while price remains a key consideration, likelihood, and speed of execution as well as executable size and ability to settle, are also key.

-Fixed Income - Cash Products (Government Bonds, Corporate Bonds, etc.):
+Fixed Income - Cash Products (Government Bonds, Corporate Bonds, ETFs, etc.):